clastix/kamaji/docs/kamaji-deployment-guide.md

 - Use Kustomize with Makefile
 - Use the Kamaji Helm Chart

+### Multi-tenant datastore
-The Kamaji controller needs to access a multi-tenant `etcd` in order to provision the access for tenant `kube-apiserver`.
-The multi-tenant `etcd` cluster will be deployed as three replicas StatefulSet into the admin cluster.
-Data persistence for multi-tenant `etcd` cluster is required. the Helm [Chart](../helm/kamaji/) provides the installation of an internal `etcd`.
+The Kamaji controller needs to access a multi-tenant datastore in order to save data of the tenants' clusters.
+Install a multi-tenant `etcd` in the admin cluster as three replicas StatefulSet with data persistence.
+The Helm [Chart](../helm/kamaji/) provides the installation of an internal `etcd`.
 However, an externally managed `etcd` is highly recommended.
-If you'd like to use an externally one, you can specify the overrides and by setting the value `etcd.deploy=false`.
+If you'd like to use an external one, you can specify the overrides by setting the value `etcd.deploy=false`.

+Optionally, Kamaji offers the possibility of using a different storage system than `etcd` for the tenants' clusters, like MySQL compatible database, thanks to the [kine](https://github.com/k3s-io/kine) integration [here](../deploy/mysql/README.md).

 ### Install with Helm Chart
 Install with the `helm` in a dedicated namespace of the Admin cluster: